steveklabnik/avr-emulator/README.markdown

 * The React/Redux debugger is located in the `debugger` directory
 * The Rust websocket server and emulator library are located in the `server` directory

+## Why?

+Inspired by [Starfighter's Summer 2015 announcement](http://sockpuppet.org/blog/2015/07/13/starfighter/), we thought implementing our own Emulator would be a great problem to tackle to dive a little deeper into with a few technologies we wanted to get our hands on.

 ## Installing

 #### Requirements